Hohner Pianet: Restoration issues

-For two decades in the 1980s and '90s replacement parts for Pianets became progressively harder to find because they were no longer being supported by Hohner.
-The principal problem was the activation pads for the first group of Pianets, the 1960s instruments.
-Urethane foam was used as the damper behind the leather surface of the pad.
-The urethane decomposed with age, making the pads unusable.
-Hohner intended the pads to be a service-replaceable item (like the strings of a guitar).
-Restorers and players who wanted to keep a Pianet working were obliged to manufacture their own pads.
+Following the end of production, replacement parts for Pianets became progressively harder to find because they were no longer being supported by Hohner.
+The principal problem was the activation pads for 1960s-manufactured models, which used a Urethane foam damper behind the leather surface.
+This decomposed with age, making the pads unusable.
+Hohner intended the pads to be a service-replaceable item (like the strings of a guitar), and sold spares while the instrument was in production.
+After the supply ran out, restorers and players had to create their own pads.

 The second group of Pianets, the T and M, used silicone rubber for their pads.
 They have aged extremely well and are still functional in most keyboards, as of 2012.
 The silicone pads of the T & M are not suitable for the 1960s Pianets.
 Their adhesion properties don't suit the ground reeds of the first group of instruments, and they produce a static discharge that is amplified by the capacitive pick-up of the instrument.
 In the 2000s, a number of businesses took up the servicing and maintenance of vintage keyboards, so pads suitable for both groups of Pianets are now available.

 The mechanical structure of keys, pivot rail, reeds, reed bar and pick-up are the same in the 1960s Pianets from the "Mk.1" and C to the Combo, so spares to get a Pianet working can come from most models.
 While the electronics differ from model to model, they can be exchanged if the aim is to make a keyboard playable rather than to restore it.